zapowa/PubSub/README.md

 Enter "publish" and provide an article with missing fields Expected Results:
 The server should return an error message indicating the article is badly formatted

-Source Code and Deliverables:

-The source code and all necessary files have been tarred into a single file deliverables.tar.gz.
-To extract the files, run "tar -xzvf deliverables.tar.gz".